-- Professor Helena van Coller presented her professorial inaugural address on 26 April 2022. - Professor Özlem Taştan Bishop presented a public lecture in celebration of the 2020 Vice-Chancellor's Distinguished Senior Research Award on 2 August 2022. - Mr David Fryer presented a public lecture in celebration of his 2020 Vice-Chancellor's Distinguished Teaching Award on 20 September 2022. - Professor Kevin Lobb presented a public lecture in celebration of his 2021 Special Vice-Chancellor's Distinguished Teaching Award on 16 August 2022. - Professor Philani Mashazi presented a public lecture in celebration of his 2021 Vice-Chancellor's Distinguished Research Award on13 September 2022. - Dr Luzuko Jacobs, the Director of Communications and Advancement was among those who acquired their hard-earned doctorates at the university's graduation ceremony on Friday 14 October 2022. - An MA (Creative Writing) graduate, Ms Sibongakonke Mama, has been announced as the winner of the 2022 Distell National Playwright Competition.
-Her winning script will be staged at the National Arts Festival in 2023. - Dr Nikita Singh and Dr Juniours Marire) were awarded the Commerce Faculty's Researcher of the Year Award. - Sindi Tommy, Finance Officer in the Rhodes Business School, obtained an N6 in Financial Management from Eastern Cape Midlands College. - Lester Isaacs was the essay prize-winner for the Archbishop Thabo Makgoba Development Trust Responsible Leadership.
+- Ms Gladys Kalichini, a PhD candidate in the Department of Fine Art under Professor Ruth Simbao's Chair, was announced as the winner for 2022 of the Henrike Grohs Art Award, awarded by the Goethe Institute to recognise young artists who live and work on the African continent. - Thandeka Gqubule-Mbeki, Rhodes University School of Journalism and Media Studies TV Lecturer and PhD candidate, was appointed to President Cyril Ramaphosa's National Anti-Corruption Advisory Council. - Professor Jen Snowball was appointed to the Board of Advisors of the United Nations Conference on Trade and Development Creative Economy Section, a very influential advisory appointment.
+She was awarded a Global Visiting Fellowship at Kings College, London, which she will take up within an academic leave context. - Associate Professor Susi Vetter was elected President of the Grassland Society of Southern Africa. - Professor Joanna Dames presented her professorial inaugural lecture on 21 July 2022.
+Professor Graham Glover presented his professorial inaugural lecture on 7 September - 2022.Professor Horst Kaiser presented his professorial inaugural lecture on 8 September 2022. - Professor Julie Coetzee presented her professorial inaugural lecture on 2 June 2022. - Professor Uchenna Okeja presented his professorial inaugural address on 31 March 2022. - Professor Helena van Coller presented her professorial inaugural address on 26 April 2022. - Professor Özlem Taştan Bishop presented a public lecture in celebration of the 2020 Vice-Chancellor's Distinguished Senior Research Award on 2 August 2022. - Mr David Fryer presented a public lecture in celebration of his 2020 Vice-Chancellor's Distinguished Teaching Award on 20 September 2022. - Professor Kevin Lobb presented a public lecture in celebration of his 2021 Special Vice-Chancellor's Distinguished Teaching Award on 16 August 2022. - Professor Philani Mashazi presented a public lecture in celebration of his 2021 Vice-Chancellor's Distinguished Research Award on13 September 2022. - Dr Luzuko Jacobs, the Director of Communications and Advancement was among those who acquired their hard-earned doctorates at the University's graduation ceremony on 14 October 2022. - An MA (Creative Writing) graduate, Ms Sibongakonke Mama, was announced as the winner of the 2022 Distell National Playwright Competition.
+Her winning script was staged at the National Arts Festival in 2023. - Dr Nikita Singh and Dr Juniours Marire were awarded the Commerce Faculty's Researcher of the Year Award. - Sindi Tommy, Finance Officer in the Rhodes Business School, obtained an N6 in Financial Management from Eastern Cape Midlands College. - Lester Isaacs was the essay prize-winner for the Archbishop Thabo Makgoba Development Trust for Responsible Leadership.